m4ttsch/omscs-notes-notes/simulation/course-tour.md

 In steady-state simulations, we first have to deal with **initialization bias**.
 In other words, we have to account for the fact that the state of the system at the beginning of the simulation is not indicative of the steady state.

 For example, when we open a store for the day, there are no lines, and no one has to wait.
-However, if we example the store at any time after that, we are likely to find folks waiting in line.
+However, if we examine the store at any time after that, we are likely to find folks waiting in line.

 Usually, people "warm up" the simulation before collecting data.
 In our example, we might simulate the store for an hour before recording any observations.
 Failure to remove this initialization bias can ruin subsequent statistical analyses.